cc-ai/climate-code/README.md

 ## Motivation
 The streamflow (or discharge) of rivers is strongly related to flooding.
 We aim to make a long-term prediction (for 2050) of rivers around Canada, using different machine learning/statistical models, such as ARIMA and local linear regression.

 The data comes from the CANOPEX dataset and combines streamflow discharge combined with gridded climate data (temperature and precipitation) of 10 x 10m resolution.
+Contains data from 1968 to 2012.

 We also make many climate datasets machine learning-friendly and share them in `data.md`.